qserena/01-portfolio/README.md

 # Portfolio

 ## Description
-An exercise in the Scrimba course "Frontend Developer Career Path" to do your own Portfolio.
+An exercise in the Scrimba course "Frontend Developer Career Path" to do your own Portfolio site.

 This website includes presentations of three coding projects, contact information etc.